 Diseases of the Intestines (Small and Large Intestines)

 This type of enteritis is caused by the microbe Salmonella typhi, ingested in food and water.
 In certain cases, the typhoid fever becomes a chronic, asymptomatic infection of the biliary and urinary tracts.
-Microbes continue to be excreted indefinitely in urine and faeces.
+Microbes continue to be excreted indefinitely in urine and feces.

-This disease is caused by Salmonella paratyphi A or B spread in the same way as typhoid fever, i.e. in food and drink contaminated by infected urine or faeces.
+This disease is caused by Salmonella paratyphi A or B spread in the same way as typhoid fever, i.e. in food and drink contaminated by infected urine or feces.
 The infection, causing inflammation of the intestinal mucosa, is usually confined to the ileum.

 Crohn’s disease (regional ileitis)

 This chronic inflammatory condition of the alimentary tract usually occurs in young adults.
 The terminal ileum and the rectum are most commonly affected but the disease may be more widespread.
-There is chronic patchy inflammation with oedema of the full thickness of the intestinal wall, causing partial obstruction of the lumen There are periods of remission of varying duration.
+There is chronic patchy inflammation with edema of the full thickness of the intestinal wall, causing partial obstruction of the lumen There are periods of remission of varying duration.

 This is a chronic inflammatory disease of the mucosa of the colon and rectum which may ulcerate and become infected.
 It usually occurs in young adults and begins in the rectum and sigmoid colon.
 From there it may spread to involve a variable proportion of the colon and, sometimes, the entire colon.

-Tumours of the small and large intestines
+Tumors of the small and large intestines